dbayardAWS/EMRintro/L1c-EMRCreate.md

 ![screenshot](images/EMR9.png)

-* Your cluster will start creating:
+* Your cluster will start being provisioned:

 ![screenshot](images/EMR10.png)

 ### Update the Security Group for the Master Node

+While the EMR Cluster is being provisioned, we will adjust the Security Group for the EMR master node to allows your Cloud9 environment to connect via SSH.
+The Security Group acts as firewall controlling who can access which ports on EMR.

 * Click on the link for the Security groups for Master to launch the EC2 Security Groups console page in a new browser tab